 Many Cavaliers come into rescue with us due to behavioural issues such as resource guarding, aggression towards children or visitors, separation anxiety and biting.

-Some of these behaviours are due to environmental issues.
-A change in circumstances can lead to a dog being left alone too long while owners are at work, they then struggle with separation anxiety.
-Commonly we find the dogs with behavioural issues have underlying health problems.
+Some of these behaviours are due to environmental issues such as a new baby in the home.
+Another example is a change in circumstances that can lead to a dog being left alone too long while owners are at work, they then struggle with separation anxiety.
+Commonly we find the dogs with behavioural issues have underlying painful health problems.
 Some Cavaliers have come into rescue because they are not tolerant of children.
 When needed we work with a behaviourist to improve things.
 Every dog has a full behavioural assessment period before they go up for adoption to ensure they are adopted to the right home.

 Other common Cavalier health problems